Does Milk Have Vitamin D?

-How Much Vitamin D Is In Fortified Milk?
+How Much Vitamin D in Cow's Milk?

 Many categories of foods are permitted to include up to a specified amount of vitamin D. The Nutrition Facts label will tell you the amount of vitamin D in the food and the ingredient list on a food label will tell you the type of vitamin D that has been added to the food.